Greek Food Guide – What To Eat In Greece

 Vegetarian Greek Dishes

-Revithokeftedes
+23. Revithokeftedes

-This dish is chickpeas and spices are rolled into a ball and fried.
+This dish is chickpeas and spices rolled into a ball and fried.
 It’s much like falafel and has the same spiced taste.
 It’s often served with fresh bread and salad.

-Greek Salad
+24. Greek Salad

 Greek Food - Greek Salad

-Salads in the Mediterranean area are pretty special, but the Greeks certainly do it well!
+Salads in the Mediterranean are pretty special, but the Greeks do it well!
 A traditional Greek salad is often served with all meals, combining tomatoes, red onion, cucumber, olives, and feta cheese.
 Vinegar, lemon juice, and olive oil are drizzled over the top, and as with many of the foods in Greece, this will be served with fresh bread.

 Traditional Greek Food – Pies

-Spanakopita & Other Pies
+25. Spanakopita (Spinach Pie) & Other Pies

 Croatian Recipe_ To Make Rudarska Greblica 29

 When it comes to pies in Greece, there’s always one to fit anyone’s taste.
-However, the queen of Greek pies is spanakopita.
+However, the queen of Greek pies is Spanakopita.
 It usually comes with spinach and feta cheese, although it’s also common to find spanakopita featuring the traditional cheese in the region where you’re tasting it.

 Greek Desserts